--What is the Cub Scout motto?
-Do Your Best.

--Did you know that Boy Scouts have a motto?
+- -What is the Cub Scout motto?
+Do Your Best. - -Did you know that Boy Scouts have a motto?
 What do you think the Boy Scout motto is?
-Be prepared.

--The Boy Scouts also have a slogan that they say and do.
-Their slogan is, "Do a good turn daily."
-That sounds like being kind.

--So, the Boy Scouts have a sign (demonstrate the sign), the Boy Scouts have a motto (Be Prepared), and Boy Scouts have a slogan (Do a Good Turn Daily).
+Be prepared. - -The Boy Scouts also have a slogan that they say and do.
+Their slogan is, "Do a good turn daily." - -So, the Boy Scouts have a sign (demonstrate the sign), the Boy Scouts have a motto (Be Prepared), and Boy Scouts have a slogan (Do a Good Turn Daily).

-[Let's all say together the Pledge of Allegiance.]
+[Let's all together say the Pledge of Allegiance.]